-Producer and Past executive at Sony Pictures Feature Film Marketing and Domestic Television Research; Currently Producer - Crown Heights, Basmati Blues
+Producer and Past Executive at Sony Pictures Feature Film Marketing And Domestic Television Research; Currently Producer - Spamalot

 Prior, Jonathan worked on Wall Street at Salomon Brothers Asset Management in Institutional Sales, and on Broadway at The Nederlander Producing Company of America where he handled development and line producing for CEO Jimmy Nederlander, Jr. He worked with acts like Billy Joel, The Rolling Stones, Dionne Warwick, Neil Young, Paul Simon, and many others.
 He worked on nine Broadway shows at a time.
 He independently produced documentaries on Broadway stars Lea DeLaria, Geoffrey Holder, Liliane Montevecchi, and Julie Wilson that went through the film festival circuit.
 He landed a Jazz television show on BET staring Savion Glover and consulted at the Tribeca Film Studio for the first hi-definition video library and production company in conjunction with talent like Celine Dion.

-In 2007, Jonathan left Sony Pictures Entertainment and founded JB Studio to educate and develop over 150 talented artists that range from film, television, Broadway, sports stars, to young up and coming singers.
-In 2015, he founded New Renaissance Artists to manage a select few JB Studio students and produces their projects under the banner New Renaissance Entertainment.
-He produces double bottom line content under the banner I Am 21 with Nnamdi Asomugha.
+In 2007, Jonathan left Sony Pictures Entertainment and founded JB Studio to educate and develop over 160 talented artists that range from film, television, Broadway, sports stars, to young up and coming singers.
+In 2015, he founded New Renaissance Entertainment to produce student’s projects.
+He produces under the banner I Am 21 with his partner Nnamdi Asomugha.

-Jonathan is currently Adjunct Professor of feature film and entertainment economics at Carnegie Mellon’s Masters of Entertainment Industry Management program in the Heinz School of Public Policy and the GIOCA graduate program at the University of Bologna, Italy.
+Jonathan has been an Adjunct Professor of feature film and entertainment economics at Carnegie Mellon’s Masters of Entertainment Industry Management program in the Heinz School of Public Policy since its inception twelve years ago.
+He also teaches at GIOCA, a graduate program at the University of Bologna, Italy.
 He has been a guest speaker at UCLA Producing Program and the University of Texas.

 Jonathan attended The Boston Conservatory of Music and graduated from The University of Michigan in music, philosophy and religious studies.
 He studied directing and acting at the University of California, Los Angeles Extension Program, from Don Richardson.